 It should be noted that just because Google no longer allows “anonymous” reviews, they still don’t require people to use their real name.
 How is that different?
 It’s a technicality IMHO, and not truly disallowing anonymous reviews.

 anonymous fake name reviews reviews are a part of the online landscape – at least for now.

-These types of anonymous reviews have gotten more exposure in recent years because of a Yelp lawsuit, in the US, which is trying to force the company to reveal anonymous users.
+These types of anonymous reviews have received more exposure in recent years because of a Yelp lawsuit in the US, which is trying to force the company to reveal anonymous users.

 In this lawsuit, Hadeed Carpet Cleaning received negative reviews on Yelp.
 While they aren’t asserting the negative reviews were false, the seven anonymous reviews could not be matched to its own customer database.
 Therefore, they are demanding Yelp reveal its database of users.

 As a result of this lawsuit, in 2012, a court ordered Yelp to reveal the anonymous users and its customer database; Yelp users must register with the site to post review and ratings.
 Yelp appealed the decision citing that it was infringing on free speech and only in instances of compelling cases should social media companies be forced to reveal anonymous users’ identities.

 Although the appeals court agreed on the free speech part, they also felt that businesses have the right to protect their reputation.
 As a result, the court ruled the comments as less-protected commercial speech under the First Amendment.
 While we don’t have the “free speech” issue in Australia, Yelp’s overall behaviour towards reviews and reviewers is shaped by what happens in the US.